nusco/narjillos/backlog.md

 ##Seasons
+>goal: faster evolution

     Cyclically vary the amount of food that spawns.

     Studies show that evolution works best if there are enough resources (food), but not too many.
-    The problem is that it's hard to know what "enough but not many" means.
+The problem is that it's hard to know what "enough but not too many" means.
 So I want to try this: food amount is cyclical.
 I'm hoping that along the way from "almost starving" to "economy of abundance", the system will hit a few evolutionary sweet spots.

 * Seasons